WJSoftware/dr-fetch/README.md

 ### Delaying an Auto-Abortable HTTP Request

 Aborting the HTTP request (the call to `fetch()`) is usually not the only thing that front-end developers do in cases like the autocomplete component.
-Developers usually also debounce the action of making the HTTP request for a short period of time (around 500 milliseconds).
+Developers usually also debounce the action of executing the HTTP request for a short period of time (around 500 milliseconds).

 You can do this very easily as well with `dr-fetch`.
 There is no need to program the debouncing externally.